Daudxu/eth-wallet-modal/README.md

 ## Usage

-### 1. Install eth-wallet-model NPM package
+### 1. Install eth-wallet-modal NPM package

 ```

-npm install --save eth-wallet-model
+npm install --save eth-wallet-modal

 # OR

-yarn add eth-wallet-model
+yarn add eth-wallet-modal

 ```

 ### 2. Install Provider packages

 ```
-import eth-wallet-model from 'eth-wallet-model';
+import eth-wallet-modal from 'eth-wallet-modal';

 ```

-### 3. Then you can add eth-wallet-model to your Dapp as follows
+### 3. Then you can add eth-wallet-modal to your Dapp as follows

 ```
 import Web3 from "web3";
-import eth-wallet-model from "eth-wallet-model";
+import ethWalletModal from "eth-wallet-modal";

 const providerOptions = {
        sysOptions: {